aws/jsii/tools/jsii-compliance/README.md

 These reports are then aggregated into a single multi-language compliance report.
 It is generated during build time, and should be checked into [source control](../../gh-pages/content/specification/6-compliance-report.md).

 > The report is generated automatically as part of the global `test` phase of the repository.
-You can also directly generate the report by running `yarn compliance` from the top level direcotry of the repo, or `yarn report` from this package directory.
+You can also directly generate the report by running `yarn compliance` from the top level directory of the repo, or `yarn report` from this package directory.

 Note that if you add a test and don't re-generate the report, the build will fail: